wearebraid/vueformulate.com/docs/guide/inputs/types/box/README.md

 Checkboxes and radio boxes are notoriously frustrating to style.
 To assist, Vue Formulate places a `<label>` element immediately after the `<input>` tag.
-This allows for easy sibling selector css rules using the `:checked` psuedo-class selector.
+This allows for easy sibling selector css rules using the `:checked` pseudo-class selector.
 The default snow theme is using this technique to style checkboxes and inputs.